it-at-m/refarch-templates/docs/develop.md

 [Vite](https://vite.dev/) is used as the build tool, along with the testing framework [Vitest](https://vitest.dev/).

+The following npm scripts are provided for working with those tools:
+- Start Vite development server: `npm run dev`
+- Run Vitest test execution: `npm run test`
+- Build the Vite project: `npm run build`

 ### PatternLab

-For web component development and integration with the official Munich website, [PatternLab](https://it-at-m.github.io/muc-patternlab-vue/?path=/docs/getting-started--docs) is utilized.
+For web component development and integration with the official Munich website, [PatternLab](https://it-at-m.github.io/muc-patternlab-vue/?path=/docs/getting-started--docs) is utilized as a component library.

 ### Vue Dev Tools